 Six months!
 It’s gone SO fast since I started NDT, just before Christmas last year.

 And well, to put it simply, I’m pretty much there.
-Yep, I feel almost fully recovered!
+I feel almost fully recovered!

-There was a dip a couple of weeks ago that I covered in another blog here, where my endo got me to lower my 2 grains a day to 1.75, but after I raised it back up to 2 grains a day, after a week or two, I was back to where I was before.
+There was a dip a couple of weeks ago that I covered in another blog here, where my endocrinologist got me to lower my NDT dose, but after I raised it back up, after a week or two, I was back to where I was before.

-I’m waking up feeling refreshed at 7am, I’m getting tired at a normal time of 9pm, my weight is coming off as I stick to a 1500 calorie controlled diet and I have no more thyroid or adrenal symptoms.
+I’m waking up feeling refreshed at 7am, I’m getting tired at a normal time of 9pm, my weight is coming off and I have no more thyroid or adrenal symptoms.
 My fatigue is lifting a lot more since I started Magnesium Malate.
-I am dosing it three times a day, taking one tablet with each meal.

 Sure, it hasn’t been easy.
-I’ve had to do a hell of a lot of research, and trial different things, but it’s more than any doctor did in the six months I was on Levo.
-Six months on Levo was killing me and making me worse and worse and worse.
-Six months on NDT has done the complete opposite and given me my life back.
+I’ve had to do a hell of a lot of research, and trial different things, but it’s more than any doctor did in the six months I was on Levothyroxine.
+Six months on Levothyroxine was making me worse and worse and worse… Six months on NDT has done the complete opposite and given me my life back.

 My adrenal fatigue has been half the problem, since fixing that has also made a huge difference, but the adrenals and so many other aspects of the body will not heal until you start working on fixing the thyroid levels that are out of whack.
 For me, this was the case.

-I had blood taken on Wednesday, so I’ll be going doctors tomorrow to hopefully see what they came back as.
+I had blood taken on Wednesday for my thyroid levels, so I’ll be going doctors tomorrow to hopefully see what they came back as.

 I suspect I will have ups and downs as I go through life, forever on my thyroid journey, but I have a better handle of things now, am more prepared and more educated.